cristianbrugnara/cristianbrugnara/README.md

 # Cristian Brugnara

 Researcher in the LEON group at IDSIA USI-SUPSI, working on machine learning, optimization, and control for engineering systems.
+MSc student in Engineering and Data Science at SUPSI.

 Interested in probabilistic modeling and dynamical systems.